Curtis-Davidson/williams-f1/Implementation/Checks/F1Canteen/F1CanteenSupportDocument.md

 - Migrated all existing local Canteen data into a mapped network directory (`F1 Canteen`).
 - Configured a **floating laptop** for Canteen use with all user profiles set up and tested.
 - Fully migrated the **Canteen Manager’s office desktop** in Claire’s office, including data, applications, and mailbox, to her new firstname.lastname account.
-- Requested creation of a **SharePoint / Teams shared workspace** for Canteen data and collaboration.
+- Requested creation of a **SharePoint / Teams shared workspace** for Canteen data and collaboration (Request Ref: WF1SD-27289).
 - Migrated Claire Smith’s (Canteen Manager) profile, data, and mailbox to her new account.

 ---